-Seeking a local 'protégé' who was less religious and less
+Seeking a local 'protégé' who was less religious

-d'état in 1890, and proclaimed Muhammad al-Sanusi to be the sultan
+coup d'état in 1890, and proclaimed Muhammad al-Sanusi to be the sultan

 of Dar al-Kuti and Dar-Rounga with the titles of emir ('commander

 or ruler') and sheikh (tribal elder, lord, Islamic scholar).

-Al-Sanusi, born in circa 1850 at Wadai, was named after
+Al-Sanusi, born circa 1850 at Wadai, was

-trade route between Libya and northern Chad.
-Al-Sanusi moved to Châ
+along the trade route between Libya and northern Chad.
+When he was

-when he was very young to join his uncle Kobur who, after being
+very young Al-Sanusi moved to Châ to join his uncle Kobur who, after

-one of al-Sanusi's advisors for two years.
+as one of al-Sanusi's advisors for two years.
 Kobur had ten sons, some

 of whom lived into the 1920s, and all of whom were respected